mienaikoe/ziyu/Chapters/2-6-Chapter13.md

     He squatted down to her level and reset his focus, "Setre.
 When you first arrived, you mentioned that Casra had a plan and that it was working.
 What did you mean by that?"

     "Casra kept this plan from you because you were completely unexpected.
 You came out of nowhere, you saved Linyu, and got caught up in this war of secrets.
-But now when I look at you, leading a band of hundreds, picking up where Casra left; I can tell thi made the right choice to pull you out of Lissa's reach."
+But now when I look at you, leading a band of hundreds, picking up where Casra left; I can tell thi made the right choice to pull you out of Shinna's reach."

     "I would be honored, but I know thi only did it expecting I would help hae.
 There have been many times when I doubted hae vision and my role in it."